Gloria-21/weird_and_wonderful/README.md

 These are the steps followed to deploy this website using GitHub:

 1. Log in to your  GitHub account
-2. Select MS2 on my repositories
+2. Select Weird and wonderful on my repositories
 3. Go to settings on the repository
 4. Scroll down to the GitHub pages area
 5. Select the Master Branch from the Source dropdown menu